 - a) A candidate will be permitted to bring to the examination and use only pen and pencil, drafting instruments, and if permitted, electronic calculators.
 All equipment brought to the examination must be placed on the candidate's desk and kept in view during the examination. - b) With the exceptions noted under f), g) and h) below, a candidate must not bring to the examination desk any books, notes in any form, loose paper, calculator cases, instrument cases, or other containers. - c) Permissible calculators must be non-printing, non-communicating, silent and self-powered.
-The type of calculator permitted will be one of the following, as specified by the professor at the commencement of the course and on the final examination paper. - i) All programmable and non-programmable electronic calculators and pocket computers. - ii) All non-programmable electronic calculators. - iii) Calculators from a list of approved calculators as issued by the Faculty Registrar. - iv) No electronic or mechanical computing devices will be permitted. - d) Bilingual dictionaries may be used under the following conditions by students who have language difficulties: - i) The dictionary shall be submitted by the student for inspection by the presiding examiner. - ii) The dictionary must not contain any material other than that which was originally printed in it. - iii) The dictionary must be bilingual, i.e. contain the English equivalents of foreign words and vice versa, but no other material. - e) Cases, purses, file folders, etc. are not permitted on candidates' desks except during a Type X examination.
-If taken into the examination room, they must be left at the front or back of the room, as directed by the presiding examiner or the Assistants.
-Valuable items may be placed in a bag (paper, transparent plastic or non-transparent plastic) under the candidate's desk.
-No electronic devices, storage media and accessories are permitted unless explicitly authorized in writing.
-For the purposes of this section, electronic devices, storage media and accessories are described as but not limited to: - i) computers, including all hardware and software - ii) PDAs or any other handheld personal organizers (e.g. Palm Pilot, etc.) - iii) Cell phones, radios, pagers of any kind (voice, numeric or alpha-numeric; e.g. BlackBerry, etc.) wireless adapters, or any other telecommunication devices - iv) Electronic storage media or accessories of any kind (e.g. computer floppy discs, hard drives, CDs, DVDs, USB storage devices, memory cards etc.) - v) Any other electronic device, storage medium, accessories not explicitly authorized and examined. - f) For those examinations marked C in the timetable, a single aid-sheet may be prepared and taken by the candidate to the examination for his or her personal use only.
+The type of calculator permitted will be one of the following, as specified by the professor at the commencement of the course and on the final examination paper. - i) All programmable and non-programmable electronic calculators and pocket computers. - ii) All non-programmable electronic calculators. - iii) Calculators from a list of approved calculators as issued by the Faculty Registrar. - iv) No electronic or mechanical computing devices will be permitted. - d) Bilingual dictionaries may be used under the following conditions by students who have language difficulties: - i) The dictionary shall be submitted by the student for inspection by the presiding examiner. - ii) The dictionary must not contain any material other than that which was originally printed in it. - iii) The dictionary must be bilingual, i.e. contain the English equivalents of foreign words and vice versa, but no other material. - e) All coats and jackets should be placed on the back of each candidate's chair.
+All notes and books, pencil cases, turned-off cell phones, laptops, purses, and other unauthorized aids should be stored inside a candidate's knapsack or large bag, which should then be closed securely and placed under the candidate's chair.
+Candidates are required to place their watches or timepieces on the desk throughout the examination.
+Material placed on the desk may be inspected by invigilators.
+Candidates are NOT allowed to have a pencil case on their desk and any pencil cases found on desks will be searched.
+Candidates are not allowed to touch their knapsack or bag or the contents therein until the exam is over.
+Candidates are not allowed to reach into the pockets or any part of their coat or jacket until the exam is over. - f) For those examinations marked C in the timetable, a single aid-sheet may be prepared and taken by the candidate to the examination for his or her personal use only.
 This aid-sheet is a standardized form that must be downloaded from the Faculty website.
 Students must print the form onto an 8.5" x 11" piece of paper and print and sign their names in the places provided.
 Both sides of the sheet may be used. - g) For those examinations marked D in the timetable, a candidate may bring to the examination and use such books, notes, or other printed or written material as may be specified by the examiner. - h) For those examinations marked X in the timetable, a candidate may bring to the examination and use any books, notes, or other printed or written material.